adamesch/elgato-key-light-api/resources/lights/README.md

 ## Considerations
 (*) Attempting to set a light's brightness to a low value like `2` may not do anything.

-(**) The 'Control Center' UI only allows color temperature changes from 2900K - 7000K in 50K increments.
-To convert the values used by the API to Kelvin (like it is displayed in the Elgato application), divide by 0.05 (e.g. 143 / 0.05 = 2860 ≈ 2900K).
-To covert from Kelvin to API values, multiply by 0.05 (e.g. 7000K ≈ 6880 * 0.05 = 344)
+(**) The color temperature in the API is expressed in units of mired.
+The 'Control Center' UI only allows color temperature changes from 2900K - 7000K in 50K increments.
+To convert from Kelvins to mireds, divide 1,000,000 by degrees Kelvin, (e.g. 1,000,000 / 7000K ≈ 143).
+To convert from mireds to Kelvin, divide 1,000,000 by mireds. (e.g., 2900K ≈ 1,000,000 / 344).